EU 1169/2011 · Compliance guide

 - What happens if a restaurant doesn't declare allergens?

 - Local food authorities can issue improvement notices, fines, and in serious cases close the venue.
 Incorrect information that causes a reaction can also lead to civil and criminal liability.
+Our afternoon allergen audit guide walks through a defensible workflow.

 - How does Crumb help with allergen compliance?